Veikko Sinisalo

 Veikko Sinisalo (30 September 1926 – 16 December 2003) was a Finnish actor.
 He appeared in 24 films and television shows between 1954 and 2002.
 He starred in Sven Tuuva the Hero, which was entered into the 9th Berlin International Film Festival.

+Veikko Sinisalo's father was the politician Väinö Sinisalo.
+He was the grandfather of the professional footballer Viljami Sinisalo.